11/05/2018 at 19:27 •

 By the way, it's also possible to use the version of AppleSoft BASIC (really Microsoft BASIC) that was ported to the Apple 1 in recent years, by changing the ROM file in the Apple1.spin source file, and reprogramming the Propeller.

-The circuit has an EEPROM which has 32K to spare (the Propeller uses the low 32K) but there's no software on-board to use that space.
+The circuit has a 64KB EEPROM which has 32K of unused space (the Propeller uses the low 32K) but there's no software on-board to use that space.
 I have some plans to use it in a certain way, but there are other things that have a higher priority.
 Also there's no other storage device on board.
 So how can you save programs?